Willistown Community Garden

 Located in Sugartown Preserve, the Willistown Community Garden is a volunteer community garden where Willistown and area residents share fellowship over gardening, and gather to grow organic fruits, vegetables, and herbs.
 The gardeners donate a portion of their harvest to local Chester County Food Bank food cupboards.

 As a part of the Chester County Food Bank Raised Bed Program that provides fresh food to over 70,000 hungry Chester County residents, the Garden houses two raised beds that are managed by local Daisy or Girl Scout Troops who grow, harvest, and deliver to local food cupboards.

 Pledge & Volunteer Waiver

 Willistown gardeners sign a pledge and waiver(s) regarding garden practices and agreements.
-Please email Mary, Director of Parks and Recreation, to inquire about membership prior to executing any paperwork.
+Please Email the Parks Department to inquire about membership prior to executing any paperwork.

 How the Garden Grew

 The Garden was established as a community educational opportunity through a partnership between Greener Partners and Willistown Township Parks & Recreation.
 The shared start up costs included the drilling of a well and the construction of a deer fence based on one at The Schuylkill Center for Environmental Education.
 The fence is installed on an angle facing out, which confuses the deer as they have weak depth perception.
 The theory is that because a deer can't "read" the fence, it won't jump in.
 It has worked here!

 The Sugartown Exploration Garden hosted the very popular Growing Greener Summer Camps through a collaboration of Greener Partners, Willistown Parks & Recreation, and an area resident volunteer committee.